We are not old yet, but my spouse is chronically ill and not sexually functioning. What am I supposed to do?

 1. Home

-Love and support strengthen the sick spouse.
-A mercy-based relationship that emphasizes sacrifice hurts the patient!
+Love and support strengthen the sick spouse and help in healing.
+A mercy-based relationship that emphasizes sacrifice hurts the patient.

 Sexual functioning in chronic patients.

-The marital relationship is of critical importance in the recovery of patients from any chronic illness.
+• Tantric sex, which does not necessarily involve penetration, is especially recommended for the chronically ill.
+The marital relationship is of critical importance in the recovery of patients from any chronic illness or addiction.
 Stories of recovery from severe illnesses are often stories of great Love.
-Love is ageless.
-It has no boundaries.
-It is not only between men and women but in every possible configuration.
-Love is independent of culture, color, race, religion, language, or country!

-Men and women with chronic illnesses sometimes have difficulty with sexual function but have no restrictions on receiving and giving Love.
+• Men and women with chronic illnesses often have difficulty with sexual function but have no restrictions on receiving and giving Love.
 When the relationship is supportive and loving, the patient gives more Love than usual because the patient appreciates the healthy spouse's sacrifice and support.
-When the marital relationship is only apparent, the atmosphere and conduct are different and felt.
+The atmosphere and conduct are different and felt when the marital relationship is only apparent.

-Unfortunately, coping with a spouse's long-term illness is quite common in the modern age.
+Unfortunately, coping with a spouse's long-term illness is common in the modern age.

 The question of how to behave with a sick spouse is a question that few talk about.